Harvey Pekar: Theater, music and media appearances

 Pekar's comic book success led to a guest appearance on Late Night with David Letterman on October 15, 1986.
 Pekar was invited back repeatedly and made five more appearances in quick succession.
 These appearances became notable for the increasing hostility and verbal altercations between Pekar and Letterman, particularly on the subject of General Electric's ownership of NBC.
 The most heated of these was in the August 31, 1988, episode of Late Night, in which Pekar accused Letterman of appearing to be a shill for General Electric and Letterman promised never to invite Pekar back on the show.
 Despite the ban, more than four years later Pekar appeared on Late Night again — on April 20, 1993, and he made a final appearance on Late Show with David Letterman on May 16, 1994.
 After Pekar's death, Letterman reflected in 2017 that...

+Starting in 1999, Pekar recorded occasional commentaries for the Kent, Ohio, public radio station WKSU, on such topics as his name, turning 60, speeding tickets, Veterans Day, and his appearances on David Letterman's show.

 Pekar appeared in Alan Zweig's 2000 documentary film about record collecting, Vinyl.
 In August 2007, Pekar was featured on the Cleveland episode of Anthony Bourdain: No Reservations with host Anthony Bourdain.

-While American Splendor theater adaptations had previously occurred, in 2009, Pekar made his theatrical debut with Leave Me Alone!, a jazz opera for which Pekar wrote the libretto.
+While there had been earlier American Splendor theater adaptations, in 2009, Pekar made his theatrical debut with Leave Me Alone!, a jazz opera for which he wrote the libretto.
 Leave Me Alone! featured music by Dan Plonsey and was co-produced by Real Time Opera and Oberlin College, premiering at Finney Chapel on January 31, 2009.

 In 2009, Pekar was featured in The Cartoonist, a documentary film on the life and work of Jeff Smith, creator of Bone.